saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 This capability sets your device in the state required for your application to launch successfully.

 :::important
-The `setupDeviceLock` capability helps to bypass the Security requirements from your applications, like pincode requirements for launching and app or invoking certain activities/features within your app.
+The `setupDeviceLock` capability helps to bypass the Security requirements from your applications, like pincode requirements for launching and app or invoking certain activities/features in your app.
 For an example, see https://developer.android.com/reference/android/app/KeyguardManager.

 It must be paired with one of the capabilities listed below.
 - [`appium:app`](#appiumapp)